uhu-11/Neude/README.md

 3. Select the method to be tested, add annotations, and run the test.

-   - Below is an example demonstrating the use of @Neude to apply our method, or @pythonfuzz to test the baseline.
+   - Below is an example demonstrating the use of @Neude to apply our method.

      ```python
      from neude.main import Neude